Several years ago, I asked myself, “What can I do today to start my career as a professional writer?”

 So with Asana and a spreadsheet, I’ve made it easy to keep track of the data I want to save, with less effort, and better visual.

-I wrote a tutorial how to use Asana to keep track of your group boards if you are interested.
+I wrote a tutorial on how to use Asana to keep track of your group boards if you are interested.

 With this change, I’ve gained several hours a week to better use such as to create content, and have more breaks in my busy schedule.
 Because programmed breaks improve productivity.